I

 Safety

 Safety is a pivotal area covered by NICE quality standards, reflecting the fundamental importance of ensuring the well-being and protection of people within healthcare and social care settings.
-These standards set out priority areas for quality improvement in health, public health, and social care, helping to understand the areas with the greatest potential to enhance the quality of care.
+These standards set out priority areas for quality improvement in health, public health, and social care, helping to understand the areas with the most significant potential to enhance the quality of care.

 Effectiveness